 St John's offers a supportive environment to its students

-Both Emma and Mary are able to help with a wide variety of health and welfare problems.
+Both Emma and Mary are able to provide a listening ear, support and advise on a wide variety of physical and mental health and welfare problems.
+We will signpost to local services and advocate when required.

-Any information given to either the College Nurse or Assistant College Nurse will be treated in strict medical confidence and will not be divulged to anyone (outside the health centre) without your consent.
+Any information given to either Nurse will be treated in strict medical confidence and will not be divulged to anyone (outside the health centre) without your consent.
+Please note health records are kept electronically for use by health centre staff only, if you would like to know more about this or opt out of electronic records please contact either nurse.

 Morning Clinics 10am-12pm sit and wait, or book through MOODLE.